Autonomous driving startup Pony.ai raises $462 million in Toyota-led funding

 However the Japanese car maker, which has researched into autonomous driving technologies mostly through in-house engineers and this year will launch its first vehicle with autonomous highway driving capabilities, has been lagging rivals in bringing self-driving cars to market.

-It has taken a long view towards the technology, saying it will take decades for cars to drive themselves on roads.
+It has taken a long view toward the technology, saying it will take decades for cars to drive themselves on roads.

 Reporting by Julie Zhu and Yilei Sun, additional reporting by Norihiko Shirouzu and Naomi Tajitsu; Editing by Himani Sarkar